 Paquette, 6-foot, 187 pounds, played in 63 games with the Blainville-Boisbriand Armada of the Quebec Major Junior Hockey League this past season, recording 27 goals, including six on the power-play, and 83 points with a plus-29 rating and 103 penalty minutes.
 He led the Armada for points, assists and shots on goal with 261, while ranking second for plus/minus and penalty minutes.
 Paquette was also fourth on the team in goals.
 He played in 15 postseason games, registering seven goals and 12 points.
 Paquette was tied for the team lead for goals and led for penalty minutes with 33.

-(Tampa Bay Lightning press release) The Tampa Bay Lightning have signed defenseman Matt Taormina to a one-year, two-way contract today, vice president and general manager Steve Yzerman announced.
+The Tampa Bay Lightning have agreed to terms with defenseman Nikita Nesterov on a three-year, entry-level contract today, vice president and general manager Steve Yzerman announced.

 Nesterov, 6-foot, 183 pounds, played in 35 games with Chelyabinsk Traktor of the KHL this season, recording 14 penalty minutes while averaging 12:21 in average ice time.
 He also appeared in 19 playoff games, recording four assists as Traktor lost to Dynamo Moscow in the Continental Cup Finals.
 Nesterov has played in 45 career KHL games, all with Traktor, recording one assist.

 A native of Chelyabinsk, Russia, Nesterov has represented his country in each of the previous two seasons.
 He played for Russia at the 2011 IIHF World Under-18 Championships, recording two goals and four points in seven games.
 Nesterov then played in last year’s IIHF World Junior Championships, skating in seven games and registering two goals and five points.